Ally Sheedy Net Worth

-Ally Sheedy net worth: Ally Sheedy is an American actress and writer who has a net worth of $4 million.
-Ally Sheedy accumulated her net worth through her performances on stage, films and television series, as well as being the author of two books.
-Born Alexandra Elizabeth "Ally" Sheedy on June 13, 1962, in New York City, Ally Sheedy first rose to prominence as a mischievous teen who, along with computer nerd Matthew Broderick, almost triggers World War III in WarGames (1983).
-Two years later, she made two other notable performances, as a misfit weirdo spending one day in detention in the John Hughes classic, The Breakfast Club, and as a headstrong Gen-Xer in the post-college drama, St. Elmo's Fire.
-All of the three were blockbuster movies that earned Sheedy, among other things, a membership in the so-called "Brat Pack," an exclusive clique of young, rich, and famous actors like Emilio Estevez, Molly Ringwald, Judd Nelson and Rob Lowe, in the 1980s.
+Ally Sheedy Net Worth: Ally Sheedy is an American actress and writer who has a net worth of $4 million.
+Sheedy accumulated her net worth through her performances on stage and in film and television projects, as well as being the author of the books "She Was Nice to Mice" (1975) and "Yesterday I Saw the Sun: Poems" (1991).
+Ally first rose to prominence as a mischievous teen who, along with computer nerd Matthew Broderick, almost triggers World War III in "WarGames" (1983).
+Two years later, she made two other notable performances, as a misfit spending one day in detention in the John Hughes classic "The Breakfast Club" and as a headstrong Gen-Xer in the post-college drama "St. Elmo's Fire."
+The three blockbuster movies earned Sheedy, among other things, a membership in the so-called "Brat Pack," an exclusive clique of young, rich, and famous actors like Emilio Estevez, Molly Ringwald, Judd Nelson, and Rob Lowe, in the 1980s.

 However, just as her career peaked in the '80s, it practically fell into complete obscurity the following decade.
 After spending a period in the dearth of second-rate movies and TV shows, Sheedy started to shine brightly in the Hollywood sky once again with her award-winning portrayal of heroin-addict and photographer Lucy Berliner in the independent movie "High Art" (1998).
 Once she was propelled back into the limelight, Sheedy went on to star in numerous TV projects throughout the 2000s, including a memorable four-episode stint on the USA network series "Psych" (2009–2010; 2013) where she played a serial killer known as Mr. Yang.